The cell as a token: high-dimensional geometry in language models and cell embeddings

 The success of language models stems, in part, from the ability of language embeddings to accurately encode syntactic and semantic structure in high-dimensional spaces.
 The unique properties of high-dimensional geometry allow embeddings to effectively encode the semantic structure of language along low-dimensional manifolds, mirroring findings from single-cell biology in identifying developmental pathways and rare cell types.
 What insights can single-cell embeddings gain from the statistical learning community?
-This perspective seeks to identify commonalities between these fields, highlighting general principles of language embeddings that may inform ongoing work in single-cell genomics.
+Here, we review recent developments and commonalities between these fields, highlighting general principles of language embeddings that may inform ongoing work in single-cell genomics.